-JUST IN.
+A RARE LISTING WITH GREAT POSSIBILITIES!
 A Converted 1936 Ferry known as the Pt.
 Ruston Ferry.
-Originally built to navy specifications and served as a navy vessel for approximately 4 decades.
+Originally built to navy specifications in Bath, Maine and served as a navy vessel for approximately 4 decades.
 She traveled down the east coast thru the Panama Canal to the West Coast and across the Pacific Ocean to Hawaii on her own bottom!!
 She is a Pearl Harbor survivor!
 She served approximately 30 years as the "MV Steilacoom" for Pierce County Steilacoom to Anderson Island Ferry run.
 It was given a very well done extensive renovation in 2008.
 It is beautiful inside and out, and very well maintained.
-There are unlimited possibilities with this vessel, private home, event hosting, commercial offices, sales offices, fishing lodge, etc. Come and see her and dream big!
+There are unlimited possibilities with this vessel, private home, event hosting, commercial offices, sales offices, fishing/hunting lodge, etc. Come and see her and dream big!
 Powered by a single Caterpillar Diesel.
 It is reported it only burned 45-50 gallons from a recent trip from Tacoma, Wa. thru the Ballard Locks to Lake Union in Seattle.
 There are 2 generators for onboard power.
 JUST REDUCED $200,000 to $1,495,000 7/15/19!!!

 - Model Year:1936

 Broker InformationPlease contact me for more information on this yacht at 360-791-5333 or email firstname.lastname@example.org

 - Length: 150 ft